Quantum manifestations of homogeneous and inhomogeneous oscillation suppression states: Classical VdP oscillators: nonscalar and scalar coupling

 \section{Classical VdP oscillators: nonscalar and scalar coupling}

 We consider two identical classical van der Pol oscillators, which are coupled via weighted mean-field diffusive coupling scheme.
 The mathematical model is given below,

 $j\in\{1, 2\}$. $\varepsilon_{1,2}$ are the coupling parameters ($\varepsilon_{1,2}>0$).
 Both the oscillators have the common eigen-frequency $\omega$.
 The control parameter $q$ determines the density of the weighted mean-field.
-Originally, the parameter $q$ was introduced in the context of quorum sensing in genetic oscillators \cite{qstr,qstr2}; later on its effect was investigated in physical systems \cite{tanpre1,tanpre2,tanryth} and ecological network \cite{bandutta}.
-It is found that $q$ determines the degree of dissipation in the coupling path: lesser $q$ implies greater dissipation and vice versa.
+Originally, the parameter $q$ was introduced in the context of quorum sensing in genetic oscillators that controls the extracellular autoinducer concentration in cell to cell communication \cite{qstr,qstr2}.
+Later on its effect was investigated in physical systems \cite{tanpre1,tanpre2,tanryth} and ecological network (as an parameter controlling additional mortality) \cite{bandutta}.
+The coupling scheme was also realized experimentally in electronic circuits \cite{tanpre2,tanryth}.
+From physical point of view $q$ determines the degree of dissipation in the coupling path: lesser $q$ implies greater dissipation and vice versa.
 Generally, $q$ acts as a {\it dilution} parameter in the limit $0\le q\le1$.
 However, this limit on $q$ is not strict \cite{volkovq}: for $q>1$, it acts as an {\it amplification} parameter.

 The coupling scheme of Eq.~\eqref{classical_eqn} can be categorized into two types. (i) {\bf Nonscalar coupling}: When $\varepsilon_{1,2} \ne 0$ the coupling is said to be nonscalar coupling.
 This type of coupling is conducive for the amplitude death state \cite{scalar-kurths}. (ii) {\bf Scalar coupling}: If either $\ve_{1}=0$ or $\ve_2=0$ the coupling is said to be scalar coupling.
 In this paper we consider $\ve_1=\ve \ne 0$ and $\ve_2=0$ as this type of ``real part coupling" is known to induce oscillation death \cite{scalar-kurths,scholl-epl}.